Consensus in Distributed Systems

-- Consensus in distributed systems is the process by which multiple nodes, connected and collaborating via message passing, agree on a common value to coordinate computations.
+- Consensus in distributed systems is the process by which multiple nodes, connected and collaborating via message passing, agree on a single value, decision, or ordered sequence of operations despite failures.
 This is known as Distributed Consensus.

 - In distributed systems, nodes may need to process large computations and must stay updated about each other's results to maintain system-wide consistency.